petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 TODO: Add image of dataset on the website.

-## Starting our OpenFOAM case

-We know we're going to want to run multiple different versions of a similar case so we can test different turbulence models.
-For this, I'm going to setup the case in a "templatized" way, and create new cases to run as needed from a script.

-You'll notice the `constant/turbulenceProperties` file has a `.template` suffix and it uses Python's string formatting syntax to parameterize certain values.
-You'll also notice this is all managed through a `run.py` script, but we haven't installed any of the necessary dependencies to run it.
-In order to make these simulations reproducible, we're going to use Docker.

 ## Creating a reproducible OpenFOAM environment with Docker

 In order to run a Docker container on the local repo files,